techidaily/site-facebook/source/_posts/meta-grants-extension-exploring-reasons-behind-encryption-push-to-23.md

 ## Why Has Meta Delayed End-to-End Encryption?

- The plan has been delayed due to what[Meta says](https://www.telegraph.co.uk/business/2021/11/20/people-shouldnt-have-choose-privacy-safety-says-facebook-safety/) is a desire to engage with all concerned parties to ensure end-to-end encryption is not abused by bad actors.
+ The plan has been delayed due to what [Meta says](https://www.telegraph.co.uk/business/2021/11/20/people-shouldnt-have-choose-privacy-safety-says-facebook-safety/) is a desire to engage with all concerned parties to ensure end-to-end encryption is not abused by bad actors.
 However, when you read between the lines, it appears Meta has buckled to pressure from law enforcement and regulators, who have been adamantly opposed to Meta's E2EE plans.

  Related:[How to Enable End-to-End Encryption in Android Messages](https://www.makeuseof.com/how-to-enable-end-to-end-encryption-in-android-messages/)

  Law enforcers in the US, Australia, and the UK have been urging Meta to ensure its E2EE plans would allow them to secretly read encrypted chats when necessary.
 Meta originally rejected the idea, but now seems willing to play ball with governments, which are determined not to be locked out.

- Meta and big tech have come under[pressure from regulators](https://www.makeuseof.com/is-big-tech-in-trouble/) around the world in recent years and months.
-Indeed, just a few days ago, Ireland's regulator slapped a[$267M fine on WhatsApp for data privacy violations](https://www.makeuseof.com/why-whatsapp-changing-privacy-policy-in-europe/) .
+ Meta and big tech have come under [pressure from regulators](https://www.makeuseof.com/is-big-tech-in-trouble/) around the world in recent years and months.
+Indeed, just a few days ago, Ireland's regulator slapped a [$267M fine on WhatsApp for data privacy violations](https://www.makeuseof.com/why-whatsapp-changing-privacy-policy-in-europe/) .

 ## Can a Balance Be Found?